Kenya Birding Safari for Globally Threatened Species – 24 Days

 The Mara’s extensive grasslands are a stronghold for the threatened, migratory Corncrake and the threatened, restricted-range Jackson’s widowbird.
 The woodlands around the reserve are probably the center of abundance for the threatened, restricted range Grey-crested Helmet-shrike.
 The restricted-range Rufous-tailed Weaver has also been sighted within the reserve.

-Day 17: Kenya Birdwatching tour in the Masai Mara Plains
+DAY 17 Kenya Birding Tour: Kenya Birdwatching tour in the Masai Mara Plains

 Today we bird the Mara plains, we search for, Usambiro Barbet, Foxy Lark, Red-throated Tit, Hildebrandt’s Starling, Swahili and Kenya Rufous Sparrows, Little Bee-eater, Bare-faced Go-away Bird, White-headed Barbet, Flappet and Rufous-naped Larks, Long-billed Pipit, Pale Wren-Warbler, Green-capped Eremomela, Red-tailed and Sooty Chats, Trilling, Rock and Long-tailed Cisticolas, Yellow-bellied Hyliota, Variable Sunbird, Yellow Bishop, Cinnamon-breasted Rock Bunting, Harlequin Quail, Red-necked Spurfowl, White-bellied and Black-bellied Bustards, Senegal and Black-winged Plovers, the localized White-tailed Lark, Red-capped Lark, Fischer’s Sparrow-Lark, Rosy-breasted Longclaw, Stout and Croaking Cisticolas, Northern, Pied and Isabelline Wheatears, African Quailfinch, Jackson’s, Yellow-mantled and Red-collared Widowbirds, Caspian Plovers, Banded Martin, Rufous-chested, Ovambo Sparrowhawk, Black-chested Snake Eagle, Bateleur, Pallid and Montagu’s Harriers, Lesser Spotted, Tawny and Steppe Eagles, Grey Kestrel, and many more.

-Day 18: Kenya Birding Tour to Nairobi – Birdwatching Tours Kenya
+DAY 18 Kenya Birding Tour: Kenya Birding Tour to Nairobi – Birdwatching Tours Kenya

 Today we carry a picnic breakfast and lunch then head out for a game drive.
 We bird for more species possibly missed the previous days.
 From the game drive, we proceed to Nairobi.

-Day 19: Birding From Nairobi to Tsavo East National Park – Birding Tours Nairobi
+DAY 19 Kenya Birding Tour: Birding From Nairobi to Tsavo East National Park – Birding Tours Nairobi

 We bird to Tsavo East National Park, one of the oldest National Parks in Kenya after being established in April 1948.